MicrosoftDocs/learn/learn-pr/aspnetcore/create-razor-pages-aspnet-core/includes/5-tag-helpers-page-handlers.md

 In the previous unit, you created a Razor Page that displays a list of pizzas.
 You used the `@` symbol to switch contexts between HTML and C#.
 In this unit, you'll learn about *tag helpers*.
 Tag helpers are a special kind of HTML element that can contain C# code.
-They're a great way to add C# code to your HTML without having to switch contexts.
-They also make your HTML easier to read and maintain.

 You'll also learn about *page handlers*.
 Page handlers are methods that handle browser requests.
 You'll use page handlers in the next unit to add and delete pizzas.

 ## Tag helpers

-Tag Helpers are used to address the inefficiencies of context switching between HTML and C#.
-Most of ASP.NET Core's built-in Tag Helpers extend standard HTML elements.
-Tag Helpers provide extra server-side attributes for HTML elements, making the elements more robust.
+Tag helpers are used to address the inefficiencies of context switching between HTML and C#.
+Most of ASP.NET Core's built-in Tag helpers extend standard HTML elements.
+Tag helpers provide extra server-side attributes for HTML elements, making the elements more robust.

-There are four Tag Helpers you should know for this project: **Partial**, **Label**, **Input**, and **Validation Summary Message**.
+There are four tag helpers you should know for this project: **Partial**, **Label**, **Input**, and **Validation Summary Message**.

 ### Partial Tag Helper